 September is national healthy aging month, a time to remember that it is never too late to take control of your health.
 I truly believe that it is never too late and that anyone can make changes to improve their lives, no matter what their age.
-So, what are my top RD-approved tips for healthy aging?
+So, what are my top RD-approved healthy aging tips?
 It might surprise you that very few are related to diet!

 Stay engaged in your community

-Keeping yourself involved in your community and maintaining a strong social network is one of the best ways to age gracefully.
+Keeping yourself involved in your community and maintaining a strong social network is one of the best ways to achieve healthy aging gracefully.
 Community gives you a sense of purpose, helps with stress management, and keeps the brain engaged.1 Try volunteering, take a community class, drop by your senior center, or just do anything to continue to be regularly engaged in the community where you live.

 Use visualization and “act the age” you want to be.